rmit-programming-club/rmit-programming-club.github.io/_people/SamNolan.md

 I am the President of the RMIT Programming Club, as well as the Treasurer of the [RMIT CSIT Society](https://csitsociety.club/)

-I am interested in a lot of different types of technoligies, but am particularly fond of:
+I am interested in a lot of different types of technologies, but am particularly fond of:

  - Haskell